 Professional Trade Magazines & Technical Articles

 Professional trade magazines and journals are aimed at specific professional audiences.
-The American Psychological Association Monitor, the New England Journal of Medicine, American Scholar, and Science are examples of professional journals.
+The American Psychological Association Monitor, American Scholar, and Science are examples of professional journals.

 Articles in these publications are often written by practitioners or professionals who have at least some background in or experience with the topics.
 The articles tend to cover current issues of interest to the profession and may contain terminology familiar to the profession.
 Professional journals are usually published monthly and they often include citations to source materials.

 Scholarly or scientific journals present primary accounts of original research or in-depth analysis of a topic.
 Scholarly journal articles are written by researchers, scholars, or practitioners who are considered experts in their field.
 The articles are aimed at other researchers or experts so the language used is often highly technical and may be difficult for an outside or inexperienced researcher to understand.

 Scholarly journals are also referred to as "peer-reviewed," "blind peer-reviewed," or "refereed" journals due to the rigorous review process that articles go through before they are accepted and published by the journal.
 You can often tell an article is scholarly by the extensive bibliography, the credentials or affiliation of the author, and the inclusion of technical graphs, charts, and diagrams.